cultureandempire/cultureandempire.github.io/cande.md

 "Doing interesting things with other people" covers a lot of ground.
 Let's take it in the order I proposed in my preface to this book.
 First, we organize socially.
 Then, we organize economically.
 Finally, we organize politically.
 It's not a straight line.
 Our activities cycle back into each other over and over, little bubbles of fire and hope that cluster together to build whole cities.

 We've discussed social, economic, and political freedoms.
-I'll come to privacy and property, which are often mixed into the concepts of social and economic freedom in “War on Privacy” and “Wealth of Nations”.
+I'll come to privacy and property, which are often mixed into the concepts of social and economic freedom in Culture &amp; Empire and Culture &amp; Empire.
 While these major freedoms are the ones we see and talk about the most, I think there are four elementary freedoms, on which all other freedoms are built.

 These elementary freedoms are: